-Shiitake mushrooms never come in contact with dirt as most are grown on hardwood trees, but you can gently wipe them with a damp cloth or paper towel before use.
+Shiitake mushrooms never come in contact with dirt as most are grown on hardwood trees, but you can gently wipe them with a damp cloth or paper towel before use or give them a swish in water.
 While shiitake allergies are rare, some may develop a skin rash called shiitake dermatitis from eating or handling raw mushrooms.
 To avoid triggering an allergic reaction, consume them cooked.

 Use a knife to cut off the stem.
-The stems are too fibrous to eat on their own, but you can eat them in Kakiage Tempura.
+The tough stems are fibrous, but you can eat them in Kakiage Tempura.

 Recipes Using Shiitake Mushrooms